Brooklyn’s record is currently dipping below the .500 mark, so it’s difficult to call them a title contender right now.

 Historically clutch leaders

 On a nightly basis, Pierce isn’t the same player that he was five years ago.
 But in the biggest moments under the brightest lights, he steps up.
 Always has, always will.

-Johnson, who earned a spot as an Eastern Conference reserve in the All-Star game, is deadly with the game on the line.
-Back in December, I layed out the numbers:
+Johnson, who earned a spot as an Eastern Conference reserve in the All-Star Game, is deadly with the game on the line.
+Back in December, I laid out the numbers:

 According to ESPN New York’s Mike Mazzeo, Johnson drilled nine of his 10 shot attempts from the field last season with the score differential three points or fewer and less than a minute remaining in the game.
 And, per ESPN Stats & Information, the only two players to have more buzzer-beating shots than Johnson (4) in the last ten years are Kobe Bryant and Gilbert Arenas.

 In order to make a postseason run, teams have to close out tight games.
 And most rosters are lucky to have one go-to guy in the most pressure-packed moments.